jayzhewang/Eatsy/README.md

               :description
               ...
 ```
-<p>Before the list of restaurants is passed to the search component on the front end, the search component makes an API request through the Redux loop.
+<p>Before the front end receives the JSON object, the search component makes an API request through the Redux loop.
-The restaurant_index component subscribes to the store and listens for changes to state of the list of restaurants.
+The restaurant_index component subscribes to the store and listens for changes to current list of restaurants.
-Upon receiving the JSON object for the list of restaurants, the store updates it's state, and the restaurant_index component takes the list of restaurants and renders to the user.</p>
+Upon receiving the JSON object for the list of restaurants, the store updates it's state, and the restaurant_index component takes the new list of restaurants and renders to the user.</p>

 ```javascript
 handleSearch(e){